Foraging For Color

 10 - 4 pm (bring a lunch)

 Embark on a unique journey into the world of colors sourced directly from nature.
-In this workshop series, we delve into the art of creating paints, inks, and pastels from natural sources.
+In this workshop series, we delve into the art of creating paints and inks from natural sources.
 It's a one-of-a-kind experience that involves foraging for pigments in nature, gaining insights into local ecology, and learning the art of responsible foraging.
-Throughout the series, we will cover working with botanicals, fungi, insects, and earth pigments, highlighting their strengths as art materials.
+Throughout the series, we will cover working with botanicals, fungi, and insects, highlighting their strengths as art materials.

 Botanical Watercolors